NON OFFICIAL. Visitors intending to reach the official website should visit flylax.com

 Terminal 1 - Be Relax Spa

-Terminal 3 - Delta One Lounge - Delta Sky Club
+Terminals 2 and 3 - Delta One Lounge - Delta Sky Club

-Terminal 4 - Admirals Club
+Terminals 4 and 5 - Admirals Club

 Terminal 6 - Air Canada Maple Leaf Lounge - Alaska Lounge